Puente la Reina

 For information on opening times, click here.

-Recommended accommodations near Puente la Reina
+Recommended accommodations in Puente la Reina and surroundings

 The first accommodation we recommend is Albergue Puente para Peregrinos.
 This is a simple hostel, especially for pilgrims.
 It offers shared rooms and is a very economical choice for those looking for an affordable place to sleep during the pilgrimage.